F

 Code forces humans to be precise.
 That’s good.
 Computers need precision.
 But it also forces humans to think like machines.
 For decades we tried to fix this by making programming more human-friendly.
 Higher-level languages.
 Visual interfaces.
 Each step helped, but we were still translating human thoughts into computer instructions.
 AI was supposed to change everything.
 Finally, plain English could

-• Atomic Design in 1998
+• Atomic design in 1998

 Feb 08, 2018